 Who Framed Roger Rabbit was a go-to film in the late '80s and early '90s, wearing out VCRs all over the world.
-For every dueling piano between cartoon ducks, there are a lot of adult jokes in Who Framed Roger Rabbit.
+For every dueling piano between cartoon ducks, there were plenty of adult jokes.
 If you haven’t watched the movie in a while, take a look.
-Surprisingly, it says a lot about how dirty money worked its way into the civic planning of Los Angeles (like Roman Polanski's Chinatown, but with cartoons).
-Don't worry about that, though.
-This list breaks down all of the adult Who Framed Roger Rabbit jokes, from winking innuendo to sophisticated wordplay.
+Surprisingly, it touches on the ways dirty money worked its way into Los Angeles's civic planning.
+As grown-up a topic as that is, the dirty jokes in Who Framed Roger Rabbit are just as interesting and range from winking innuendo to sophisticated wordplay.

 If you know anything about the history of Who Framed Roger Rabbit, dirty jokes are basically the bread and butter of the original book's author, Gary K. Wolf.
 His surreal brand of dark humor gave birth to the somewhat watered-down style of the film.

 The finished product isn’t just a textbook example of the hero’s journey, or an intersection of high and low cultures - the adult humor in Who Framed Roger Rabbit includes some of the smartest dumb jokes you’ll ever see or hear, and even if you know about some of the more famous adult bits, you probably didn't catch them all.

 Jessica's Booby TrapPhoto: Buena Vista PicturesWhile searching Jessica for Mr. Acme's last will and testament, one of the weasels reaches down into Jessica's cleavage, where he gets a hand full of bear trap.
 The joke's pretty clear already, but Eddie helpfully puts a button on it by saying, "Nice booby trap."2,423246Is this funny?